 - Put the clams in a large tub of cold water with 1/2 cup of flour mixed in, let sit for 30 minutes so the clams spit out any sand

-- In a large pot over medium heat add the olive oil and butter, when melted, add the shallots and red pepper flakes.
+- In a large pot over medium heat add the olive oil and butter, when melted, add the shallots, red pepper flakes, red pepper, rosemary and thyme.
 Sauté until translucent

 - Add the wine and bring to a boil

-- Ladle in a few cups of the chili and story so the clams are filled with chili
+- Ladle in a few cups of the meat sauce so the clams are filled

 - Spoon into seperate bowls and add 1 1/2 cup of additional chili